-Launched in spring 2019, Constellations is an initiative designed to demonstrate the relevance of the humanities to all majors and career trajectories.
-Constellations are open to all UW-Madison undergraduates, but are particularly suitable for STEM students looking for highly-complementary humanities credits.
-Each Constellation equips students with innovative humanities-based methods and tools to solve pressing contemporary questions, bring coherence to their undergraduate experience, and prepare them for the challenges of a complex world.
+The Constellations humanities program demonstrates the relevance of the humanities to all majors and career trajectories through our undergraduate classes and high-impact co-curriculum.
+Our classes are open to all UW-Madison undergrads but are particularly suitable for STEM students looking for highly-complementary humanities credits.
+Each Constellation focuses on pressing contemporary questions, integrates out-of-the-classroom opportunities, and supports students in the pre-med intensive writing requirement.

 What is a Constellation?